replicatedhq/help-center/content/docs/audit-log/sdks/available-sdks.md

 ### NodeJS

-The Retraced NodeJS SDK can be installed with npm:
+The Replicated Audit Log NodeJS SDK can be installed with npm:

 ```sh
 npm install -s retraced